Umuzi-org/tech-department/content/topics/work/mock-interview/_index.md

 Companies often want to see what you can or cannot do and code tests are valuable for that reason.
 Normally they dont expect juniors to get 100% but to get a better understanding of their skills.

-How to prepare for this
+How to prepare for this:

 - Practice makes perfect.
 There are a lot of sites that let you practice your coding skills.
 - Focus alot on your problem solving skills
--

 #### Technical questions